SomeWeekendReading/someweekendreading.github.io/_posts/2021-04-19-politics-vs-mask-and-vaccine-use.md

 case. <sup id="fn7a">[[7]](#fn7)</sup>  Here we did a state-level analysis; the _NYT_ reporters show a somewhat more fine-grained county-level analysis that reaches the same conclusion.
 (Though oddly, except for a county-level map, their graphics are all state-level.
 Hmpf.  _NYT_, I guess.)
+Also, it does not appear they did any statistical hypothesis testing to assess the significance of the relationship, as we did here; they're busy with compelling _story_ aspects of individuals.

-Their graph on the left is approximately the same as the green regression line in our plot
+Their graph on the right is approximately the same as the green regression line in our plot
 above:
 !["NYT: Trumpy voters more vaccine hesitant and less vaccinated"]({{ site.baseurl }}/images/2021-04-19-politics-vs-mask-and-vaccine-use-nyt-2.jpg "NYT: Trumpy voters more vaccine hesitant and less vaccinated")